botv/botv/README.md

-# About me
+# About
-All you need to know is that I write good code that works.
+I like building things that people use, and I do it quite frequently.

 ## Links